patel-tirth/Cloud-Simulations/README.md

 # Homework 1
+### Tirth Patel
 ### Create cloud simulators in Scala for evaluating executions of applications in cloud datacenters with different characteristics and deployment models.

+### How to run this program
+    sbt clean compile test
+    sbt clean compile run
+On running the program, options will be displayed as to which simulation to run.
+Select 2,3 or 4.

+### Simulations and Results
+**Simulation 1:**  TimeShared VmSchedular as well as best fit Vm Allocation Policy.
+**Analysis** Changing the vm allocation policy did not result in price change.

+**Simulation2:**  This is a simulation with a mix of three or more datacenters (SaaS, PaaS, IaaS) In this simulation, a broker will decide which data center to connect to based on the config provided by the client for example, in Iaas, the client provides all the configuration of the Vms as per their choice In PaaS, the client provides the number of Vms.

+ **Analyis**  When simulating this, only 1 datacenter was utilized.
+That is, loss of resources.

+**Simulation 3** SpaceShared VmScheduler as well as First Fit VM allocation policy, with network datacenter

+**Analysis** Increased cost of running cloudlets compared to simple datacenter.

+**Tests** Various tests are ran in BasicCloudSimPlusExampleTestSuite testing proper vms and cloudlets creation as well as proper datacenter such as IaaS, PaaS or SaaS.

 ### Grade: 8%
 #### This Git repo contains the description of the first homework and an example implementation of a baseline cloud simulation in Scala.
 This repo can be cloned using the command git clone git@github.com:0x1DOCD00D/CloudOrgSimulator.git.
 If interested to learn the implementation details, students can clone CloudSimPlus or ingest it directly into IntelliJ from its [website](https://cloudsimplus.org/) or the [Github repo](https://github.com/manoelcampos/cloudsim-plus), however, it is not required for this homework.